DOS Days

 Motherboards up to and including the 80386 era usually had their CPU socketed, but it was rare to swap out the CPU for a faster one.
 Starting with the i486 era around 1990, motherboards began to support a broader range of CPUs and speeds, which allowed owners to upgrade their CPU without necessarily having to also upgrade other components including the motherboard.

-This page describes the various socket and slot types.
+This page describes the various motherboards, and their socket / slot types.
 For pre-Socket 3 motherboard info, there are a few pages at DOS Days that may have what you're looking for.
 Try XT motherboards, 286 motherboards, or 386 motherboards.
-For a complete list of all motherboards on DOS Days, check out the main Hardware page and choose a manufacturer.
+For a [fairly] comprehensive list of all motherboards on DOS Days, check out the main Hardware page and choose a manufacturer.

 Socket 3 (1990-1992)